 When you place your order, it does not automatically join the queue.
 Instead, it goes into “holding.”
 The hold feature allows you some extra time to collect PP, which is helpful if you need a long period of time to save or trade for PP. An order can be on hold for up to 6 months after the order is placed, after which it will automatically be put into the queue.
 You may join the queue at any time during holding by clicking the “Join Queue” button on the form.

 After an order joins the queue, it can no longer return to holding.
 Your order will rise as artists complete orders; when it reaches the front of the queue, it will be accepted by an artist.
 You can check in on your form and its estimated position in the queue on the custom order page.
 When you are within 10 orders from the front of the queue, you will receive a notification.
 At this point, you should wrap up on collecting PP if you’re trading for it, and you should have the details on your form finalized.
-This is to ensure there will be no delays when your order is accepted, keeping the queue flowing smoothly.
+After the artist sets the price for the order, you will have up to a week to attach the necessary PP for the order if it is not already attached.
+This helps to keep the queues moving and helps artists plan their schedules.

 Paw Prints (PP) can be purchased here any time once your custom form has been created.
 1 PP costs $5.
 You can accumulate PP while your custom is on hold or as it goes through the queue, or pay in full after your order has been accepted by an artist.
 Other players can purchase PP for your order, but once your order has been accepted by an artist, others can no longer add PP to your order.
-If you cancel an order that has PP attached to it or if you have extra PP on your order, the unused PP will convert to gems at a 1 PP to 4 gem rate.
+If paying out of pocket, you have up to a week after the artist sets the price to attach the necessary PP. If you cancel an order that has PP attached to it or if you have extra PP on your order, the unused PP will convert to gems at a 1 PP to 4 gem rate.

 You are encouraged to use the pricing guide and to get price estimates from Mycena Cave artists to assess how much PP you will need for your future custom.
 All price estimate inquiries should be echoed to Mycenangelo.
 Mycenangelo is the official artist account on Mycena Cave and can be accessed by all site artists.
 Site artists will respond to you from Mycenangelo with official price estimates!